dedsecurity/dedsecurity-framework/README.md

 # Dedsecurity-Framework

-Dedsecurity-framework is a toolkit written in python.
+Dedsecurity-Framework is a Toolkit Written in Python.

 </a>
 <h4 align="center">Details</h4>